There’s No Such Thing As a “Bad Diabetic”

 For those that wonder, “how can you avoid these lows or highs all together?”

-It’s very upsetting hearing others struggling and having a hard time with this disease because I’ve been there.
+It makes me sad hearing others struggling and having a hard time with this disease - because I’ve been there.
 I still have days where things get turned upside down.

-Diabetics need endless support, knowing they’re doing a good job, and to just keep pushing forward.
+Diabetics need endless support - knowing you’re doing a good job - and to just keep pushing forward.